pharaox/travelers/README.md

 While traveling, rulers and their entourage may get some of the vanilla travel and danger events.
 As a result, some of them may die or leave, and others may join.
 Rulers can also select a travel leader, add travel options, and get experience on arrival.

-Since there are no travel events for non-ruler characters available in vanilla, this mod adds 14 new travel danger events for non-ruler group leaders, loosely based on existing vanilla events.
+Since there are no travel events for non-ruler characters available in vanilla, this mod adds 15 new travel danger events for non-ruler group leaders, loosely based on existing vanilla events.
 Other group members may also participate in the resolution of such an event, and all may suffer its consequences.
-The player is informed about such events with appropriate messages.
-These events can be disabled via a game rule.
+The player is informed about such events with appropriate messages, and they can be disabled via a game rule.

 Due to the increased volume of travel caused by this mod and the new travel danger events mentioned above, more characters may die or get injured due to travel danger events than before.
 To compensate for this, the travel safety of all travel caused by this mod is increased compared to vanilla travel.
 If you prefer, you can increase it even further or decrease it to its default level via a game rule.

 Prisoners are a special case.
-Imprisoned characters always travel as companions of a "prisoner escort" group leader, who joins the imprisoner's court only temporarily and leaves on arrival, similarly to characters joining court due to travel options.
-The escorting character may also get some of the danger events mentioned above.
-If this character travel is aborted for any reason, e.g. death due to an event, all prisoners escape.
+Imprisoned characters always travel as companions of a "prisoner escort" group leader, who joins the imprisoner's court only temporarily and leaves on arrival, and may also get some of the danger events mentioned above.
+If their travel is aborted for any reason, e.g. death due to an event, all prisoners escape.

 Imprisoned rulers traveling to their jailor's capital are assigned a "prison guard" travel leader, can't add travel options, and other characters may not join their entourages.
-They also don't get any vanilla travel events, but may still be affected by the travel danger events mentioned above if they happen to the character who escorts them.
+They also don't get any vanilla travel events, but may still be affected by the danger events mentioned above.

+Traveling prisoners are moved to a special prison type and can't be interacted with (ransomed, executed, etc.) (can be disabled via a game rule).
+They may try to escape while traveling via a special event, and may also get freed if their escorting character moves to a location containing a hostile army.
+As a player, you can try to free prisoners captured by an enemy by putting one of your armies on their path.

 Finally, this mod also adds an **Invite Characters to Court** convenience interaction that lists all characters that would accept **Invite to Court**.